Scheduling Open

 To prove undue influence, it must be shown that the influencer had a relationship of trust and confidence with the testator, and that they used that relationship to manipulate the testator’s decisions regarding their will.

 In Texas, a person has two years from the date that the will was admitted to probate to contest it.
-This time limit is known as the statute of limitations.
-If the will has not been admitted to probate, the time limit would be from the date of death.
+If the will has not been admitted to probate, the statute of limitations would begin from the decedent’s date of death.

 If a will contest is not filed within the two-year period, the court will not consider the challenge.
 The executor will be able to proceed with the distribution of assets according to the terms of the will.